• Skip to primary navigation

 Homegrown herbal tea

-The flowering herbs like lady’s mantle, St. Johns’s wort, echinacea, etc look good in the flower garden.
+Flowering herbs like lady’s mantle, St. John’s wort, echinacea, etc., look good in the flower garden.
 We grow most of them along our driveway in the perennial flower garden.
 You can read more about it in our perennial favorites.

-Different kinds of mint including lemon balm and also other herbs like thyme are growing under or between the many berries and trees that we grow on our small town lot.
-The herbs are beneficial for the permaculture garden, the pollinators love them, and this way they don’t need extra growing space.
+Different kinds of mint, including lemon balm and other herbs like thyme, are growing under or between the many berries and trees that we grow on our small town lot.
+The herbs are beneficial for the permaculture garden, the pollinators love them, and this way, they don’t need extra growing space.

-And herbs that most gardeners consider weeds, get a little bit of grace here and there between garden beds or along the pathways.
+And herbs that most gardeners consider weeds get a little grace here and there between garden beds or along pathways.

-Now, if space is not limited as it is in our yard, growing a special dedicated herbal tea garden would be really fun.
+Now, if space is not limited as it is in our yard, growing a special, dedicated herbal tea garden would be really fun.
 Choose a sunny location with good drainage.
-Plant tall plants at the back north/west, of the bed and smaller ones in front of them.
-The herbs will benefit from the shade in the afternoon and the herbal garden will be an eyecatcher besides being very practical to harvest and enjoy.
+Plant tall plants at the back, north/west, of the bed, and smaller ones in front of them.
+The herbs will benefit from afternoon shade, and the herbal garden will be an eyecatcher, as well as very practical for harvesting and enjoying.

-Seabuckthorn is a great plant to have in a permaculture garden.
-It’s a nitrogen fixer as well as a great plant for winter teas.
+Seabuckthorn is a great plant for a permaculture garden.
+It’s a nitrogen fixer and a great plant for winter teas.
 It likes full sun and well-drained soil.

 How to preserve herbs for tea

-Maria Treben recommends not to wash freshly picked herbs.
-For that of course you have to know where you pick them.
-Picking during a sunny day, after a good rain might be a good idea.
+Maria Treben recommends not washing freshly picked herbs.
+For that, of course, you have to know where you pick them.
+Picking on a sunny day after a good rain might be a good idea.

 Homegrown herbal tea

-You can leave the leaves and flowers as a whole, this way they will preserve the aroma better, but use up more space.
-Or for the mixed tea, they can also be chopped in a blender.
+You can leave the leaves and flowers whole; this way, they will preserve the aroma better, but use up more space.
+Or for the mixed tea, they can also be blended.

 Making a homegrown herbal tea

-Maria Treben recommends letting fresh herbs steep only for half a minute and dry herbs for 1-2 minutes to have a light herbal tea.
+Maria Treben recommends letting fresh herbs steep for only half a minute and dry herbs for 1-2 minutes to make a light herbal tea.
 She says that a light tea is more wholesome and pleasant to the eye.

 Homegrown Herbal tea

 Use a teaspoon of herbs for a cup of tea.
-A tea steeper or tea filter begs are helpful when preparing a homegrown tea.
+A tea steeper or a tea filter bag is helpful when preparing a homegrown tea.

 Homegrown Herbal tea